 NAFTA negotiations began in 1992, restructuring the limitations set on maquiladoras in Mexico.
 While NAFTA did indeed bar companies from exporting duty-free goods created from non-NAFTA materials, it also greatly loosened the restriction on domestic sales that the Maquiladora Program had initially imposed.
 Since NAFTA, Mexico has participated in even more agreements and treaties that encourage foreign investment and production.

-Shelter companies take on a multitude of administration tasks, such as leasing a building that meets the client's needs, handles all the ensuing paperwork, obtains necessary permits, and sets up payroll, benefits, day care services, taxes, zoning, benefits, customs and more.
-While Mexican policy has made manufacturing in maquiladoras increasingly easier, offshore shelters help make the process as simple and efficient as possible.
+For example, Manufacturing Communities are an option and primarily exist to help companies reap the cost-effective benefits of manufacturing in Mexico without needing to tackle every nuance of owning a company in a foreign country.
+These are more than just facilities as they take on a multitude of administration tasks, such as leasing a building that meets the client's needs, handles all the ensuing paperwork, obtains necessary permits, and sets up payroll, benefits, day care services, taxes, zoning, benefits, customs and more.
+While Mexican policy has made manufacturing in maquiladoras increasingly easier, Manufacturing Communities help make the process as simple and efficient as possible.